 Finished basements are the basement GOATs—they’re the most desired type of basement, with finished floors, ceilings, and walls, heating/cooling, electricity, and the same look as the upstairs living area.

 If you’re looking for a basement that you can convert into a living space, these basements are it.
 Because of its exalted status, a finished basement could add as much as 70% to the value of your house, which is why homeowners often look for houses with these.

 Some signs that a basement may not be finished are the need for ladder access to the space, exposed concrete/plywood, and other incomplete infrastructure.

 Remember, a finished basement is not the same as a full basement.
 The former, though big, generally doesn’t have the same amenities that the latter does, such as electricity, heating, and so on.

 Finished basement types are like another room in the house, whereas a full basement has a separate look, feel, and aesthetic from the rest of the house (like goofy basement ceiling paint colors), unless it’s been converted.
 People like to see what they can get away with in a non-finished but complete basement.

-Take any good serial-killer movie and cellars are a given.
+Take any good horror movie and cellars are a given.
 However, despite the seemingly bad rep, these types of fully underground basements are quite useful in storing food due to the year-round cool temperatures in the room.
 They're typically smaller than a basement and have no access to outside light.

 Though they were sometimes used to store coal and serve as storm and bombing shelters (especially in Europe during the World Wars), cellars were traditionally a storage space for fruits, vegetables, cold cuts, canned goods, and for the really fancy folks, wine.
 You'll hear many people refer to these as root cellars, but that can mean detached buildings, too.